kpiris/bcbbr/README.md

 present on the exports directory.
 If the account is a confirmed owner or admin of one and only one organization, it also tries to restore the latest organization attachments backup present in the exports directory.

+If one should need to restore more than one organization vault, a manual import via, for example, the web vault can be done.
+After that, the restore vault attachments script can be run with all the attachments backups as arguments.

 ## Restore attachments script: